Energy, It’s all about the Energy - and this is where Sport kicked in…

 In my Opinion - “May The Force Be With You”.

-With this one an several others I then experimented (akin to Howard Hodgkin), taking the spray paint to the outer edges and beyond.
+With this one and several others I then experimented (akin to Howard Hodgkin), taking the paint to the outer edges and beyond adding an extra impression of action and atmospheric conditions, otherwise known in ‘Blighty’, as Weather.

 Glitzy Charity Gig:

-(I was later told that if the auction had taken place in The Big Apple, the Gavel would have more likely have gone down around $60,000).
+(I was later told that if the auction had taken place in The Big Apple, the gavel would have more likely have gone down around $60,000).

 Surfing & Skiing